openid-connect-4-identity-assurance-1_0 November 2024

 }

-Appendix D. Example requests and Responses
+Appendix D. Example requests and responses

 This section shows examples of pairs of requests and responses containing verified_claims.